OnBlockIO/evm-trading-contracts/readme.md

 ganache-cli sets the chain id to 1337 as default, that somehow does not match the `block.chainid` from `@openzeppelin/contracts-upgradeable/utils/cryptography/draft-EIP712Upgradeable.sol`

-Test can be run with bash scripts and need a network as parameter; example:
+Test can be run with
-`./test-exchangev2-simple.sh development`

-`./test-exchangev2-simple.sh rinkeby`

 ## Algorithms